Derived categories of nodal del Pezzo threefolds: Introduction

-The study of semiorthogonal decompositions of singular varieties has been initiated by Kuznetsov and Kawamata, see \cite{Kawamata-CY, Kuznetsov-sextics, KKS, Kawamata-V6, Xie-quintics, KPS} for recent developments.
-Kuznetsov's Homological Projective Duality \cite{Kuznetsov-HPD1, Kuznetsov-HPD2} provides a systematic way of constructing semiorthogonal decompositions of singular varieties, however these methods do not apply to obtain semiorthogonal decompositions we construct in Theorem \ref{thm:decomp}, see Remark \ref{rem:comparison}.
+The main geometric input in this paper, the idea of blowing up singular curves to produce Gorenstein terminal threefolds, belongs to Yuri Prokhorov \cite{Prokhorov-G-Fano, Prokhorov-singular}.
+The study of semiorthogonal decompositions of singular varieties has been initiated by Kuznetsov and Kawamata, see \cite{Kawamata-CY, Kuznetsov-sextics, KKS, Kawamata-V6, Xie-quintics, Kalck-Pavic-Shinder, Kawamata-P1113, kawamata-smoothing} for recent developments.
 The case of nodal del Pezzo threefolds of degree $5$ has been independently done by Fei Xie \cite{Xie} by analyzing small resolutions rather than performing nodal blow ups.
 The method of \cite{Xie} is quite different to ours as we do not resolve singularities but preserve them in birational transformations.
+A more general notion than Kawamata semiorthogonal decomposition is the so-called categorical absorption \cite{KS-absorption}, \cite{KS-fano}, \cite{KKP}.